Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Introduction

-Quasi-Toeplitz matrices which can be written as the sum of a Toeplitz matrix and a low-rank correction matrix are ubiquitous in Markov process with infinite levels and phases \cite{motyer-taylor}.
-Recently, semi-infinite quasi-Toeplitz matrices of the form $A=G+{\bf 1}v_A^T$, where $G$ is a semi-infinite quasi-Toeplitz matrix and $v_A\in \ell^1$, has been treated in some recent papers, see for instance \cite{arXiv,QTeig,BSM1,BSM2,BMML,BMML2020,BSR,BMM,BMlama,kim_meng}, due to their various applications such as in the analysis of two-dimensional random walks in the quarter plane.
-One of the subclass of the quasi-Toeplitz matrices is the $M$-matrices with a quasi-Toeplitz structure, which has been investigated in \cite{ckm,laa_jie,arxiv_jie} in terms of their theoretical and computational properties.
+Quasi-Toeplitz matrices which can be written as the sum of a Toeplitz matrix and a low-rank correction matrix are ubiquitous in Markov processes with infinite levels and phases \cite{motyer-taylor}.
+Recently, semi-infinite quasi-Toeplitz matrices of the form $A=G+{\bf 1}v_A^T$, where $G$ is a semi-infinite quasi-Toeplitz matrix and $v_A\in \ell^1$, have been treated in some recent papers, see for instance \cite{BSM1,BMML2020,BSR,BMM,kim_meng}, due to their various applications such as in the analysis of two-dimensional random walks in the quarter plane.
+One subclass of the quasi-Toeplitz matrices is the $M$-matrices with a quasi-Toeplitz structure, which have been investigated in \cite{ckm,laa_jie,arxiv_jie} in terms of their theoretical and computational properties.

-Infinite quasi-Toeplitz $M$-matrix which is of interest usually has the form $A=T_A+E_A+\one v_A^T$, where $T_A$ is a semi-infinite Toeplitz matrix, $E_A$ is a low-rank matrix, and $v_A\in \ell^1$.
-It has been proved in \cite{arxiv_jie} that under mild conditions, matrix $A$ admits a unique square root $G=T_G+E_G+\one v_G^T $.
-In \cite{eqtexample}, invertible $M$-matrices of the form $A=T(a)+\one v^T$ are encountered, where $T(a)$ is an upper triangular quasi-Toeplitz $M$-matrix and $v\in \ell^1$.
-Then in \cite{arxiv_jie}, it was shown that matrix $A$ admits a square root $G=T(g)+\one v_G^T$, where $v_G$ solves an equation of the form \eqref{eq:nonlinear} with infinite coefficients.
-In this paper, we show that the vector $v_G$ can be approximated by a vector $\widehat{v}_G=(v^T,0)^T$, where $v\in \mathbb R^p$ for sufficiently large $p$, and solves an equation that can be formulized as equation \eqref{eq:nonlinear}.
+An semi-infinite quasi-Toeplitz $M$-matrix which is of interest usually has the form $W=T_W+E_W+\one v_W^T$, where $T_W$ is a semi-infinite Toeplitz matrix, $E_W$ is a low-rank matrix, and $v_W\in \ell^1$.
+It has been proved in \cite{arxiv_jie} that under mild conditions, matrix $W$ admits a unique square root $G=T_G+E_G+\one v_G^T $ that is also an semi-infinite quasi-Toeplitz $M$-matrix.
+In \cite{eqtexample}, invertible $M$-matrices of the form $W=T(w)+\one v_W^T$ are encountered, where $T(w)$ is an upper triangular quasi-Toeplitz $M$-matrix associated with $w(z)=\sum_{i=0}^{\infty}w_iz^i$ and $v_W\in \ell^1$.
+Then in \cite{arxiv_jie}, it was shown that matrix $W$ admits a square root $G=T(g)+\one v_G^T$, where $v_G$ solves an equation of the form \eqref{eq:equation1} with semi-infinite coefficients.
+In this paper, we show that the vector $v_G$ can be approximated by a vector $\widehat{v}_G=(v^T,0)^T$, where $v\in \mathbb R^p$ for sufficiently large $p$, and solves an equation that can be formalized as equation \eqref{eq:equation1}.
+This way, the computation of the vector $\widehat{v}_G$ is transformed to solve a finite-dimensional vector equation \eqref{eq:equation1}.